muchdogesec/feeds2stix/processors/tweetfeed/README.md

 - an SCO for the IOC value
 - an `indicator` object that matches the IOC
 - a relationship from the `indicator` to the SCO
+- when the `phishing` label is present, an ATT&CK T1566 relationship and attack-pattern object
 - identity and marking definition objects

-Bundles are written to `outputs/tweetfeed/bundles/tweetfeed_YYYYMMDD.json`.
+Bundles are written to `outputs/tweetfeed/bundles/tweetfeed_YYYYMMpNN.json`.

 ## Notes

 - The API only exposes a bounded lookback window of one year per query.
 - The feed is best treated as a dated processor because each record includes an explicit `date`.
+- Records are grouped into bundles of up to 1000 rows per month.

 ## GitHub Action